When I was a kid, I used to love weekends because I didn’t have a bedtime.

-But I grew up in the United States, the bastion of direct-response marketing.
+But I grew up in the United States, the land of direct-response marketing.
 And I’d often find myself jolted awake in the early morning hours by the still-blaring TV.
 At some point in the night, the channels would have switched from traditional programming to late-night “infomercials.”

 Infomercials, if you’re not familiar, are long-form sales commercials.
 They could last as long as 60 minutes, and typically followed a “tell-sell” format: someone would stand on a set and demonstrate the product for 50 minutes, typically shouting loudly about the features and benefits of the item.
 The most famous of these hosts, by far, was Billy Mays, and it was a national tragedy when he died unexpectedly in 2009.

 These demonstrations were also adopted to shorter 2-minute time slots for regular television hours.
 Here you can watch Billy Mays’ most famous commercial.

 These commercials were memorable for many reasons, most notably their outlandishness.
 But their prices were also catchy...so catchy that they could grab your attention from across the room and stick in your head for a few days after.
 Inevitably, almost every product you could purchase through these programs cost anywhere between $9.99 and $69.99.
 And each price always ended in either 99 cents or 95 cents.